willemschots/househunt/README.md

 # Househunt - A complete Go web application

-This project contains an example web application, useful for learning purposes.

-Househunt is being build in public by Willem Schots, you can follow along [on Twitter](https://www.x.com/willemschots).
+After learning Go's syntax and building a few single package projects, you now want to build a web application.

+However, it's daunting to start and organize your first bigger Go project:

+- Where do you put your files?
+- How do structure your application?
+- How do you combine the different packages?
+- How do you write unit and integration tests?
+- .. and many more questions.

+One way to learn all this this is by reading existing source code.

+There are a lot of existing Go repositories out there, but most of them are not made for self-learning.
+They are either overwhelmingly big, too trivial or lack documentation.

+This is where the `househunt` project comes in.
+Househunt is a fully featured Go web application with the explicit aim of being __an example web application__.

+It uses the standard library where possible and is well documented.

+## The househunt project

+Househunt will be a web app where real estate agents can post listings and house hunter can respond to them.
 You can find out more in [this article](https://www.willem.dev/articles/example-web-application-project/).

+## The production server

-You can see househunt in action at [examplego.com](https://examplego.com), this is the live "production" environment for the app.
+You can see househunt in action at [examplego.com](https://examplego.com), this is considered the production environment for the app.

+## Build in public

+Househunt is being build in public by [Willem Schots](https://www.willem.dev/), you can follow along [on Twitter](https://www.x.com/willemschots).